 NDIS Videos – Action on Disability Within Ethnic Communities (ADEC)

-These videos explain who can get help from the NDIS, how to get ready to ask for NDIS help, what to do if you want to change something or disagree with a NDIS decision, and how to manage your NDIS plan.
+These videos explain who can get help from the National Disability Insurance Scheme (NDIS), how to get ready to ask for NDIS help, what to do if you want to change something or disagree with an NDIS decision, and how to manage your NDIS plan.
 These videos come in English, Mandarin, Vietnamese, Arabic, Karen, and Turkish.

 Disability Gateway lists lots of places you can get disability help across Australia.
 It has information guides and factsheets about all different parts of life with a disability and explains the NDIS.